 Be open minded:

 Dog training methods vary from the pure-positive end of the spectrum all the way to the opposite end which is labeled often as “old-school” or coercion based.
-There are also the “cookie cutter” trainers that just put training collars on all dogs and claim dogs will be “fixed” in x number of weeks.
+There are also the “cookie cutter” trainers that just put training collars on all dogs and claim dogs will be “fixed” in a number of weeks (these trainers often claim to “guarantee” their training).
 Now we all want what’s best for our pets, right?
 But we also need to understand the theories behind how any of these trainers teach not only our dogs, but their human handlers as well.
 Schedule consultations with any and all trainers that interest you or that you’d like to get more information from.
 Ask to see proof of the trainer’s work, either in their personal dog (often called a demo-dog) or videos of before and after training with clients if they have any available.
 If you have friends or family that recommended any of those trainers, ask them for their completely honest opinion.
-Don’t shut out the possibility of going with a trainer that is not purely-positive, you might be surprised by the correct use of other methods.
+When choosing a specific method a trainer may use, be open to all options and methods along with all the different uses of tools and training equipment.

 Choose what your instincts tell you: